jjgecon/EconJM_auto_doc_gen/JM_thoughts/JavierGonzalez_JM_Tips.typ

 #quote[My family and I are eager to *leave the United States*.
 We want our newborn daughter to grow up in a different cultural environment and are seeking a community with a safe learning environment.
 We are also *willing to learn Japanese* as soon as possible to better integrate into the local culture and academic community]

-No need to tailor your Teaching Statement or your Research Statement Most positions outside of the U.S. do not even ask for these statements I started personalizing these but I genuinly think they don't care that much You will eventually talk about these topics in the interviews

-Signals:
+You do not need to over‑tailor your Teaching or Research statements.
+Many non‑U.S. positions, most do not even request them and, when they are submitted, committees often give them only cursory attention.
+I personalized mine, but in practice hiring decisions tend to hinge more on the Job Market Paper and your interview performance, where these topics will surface naturally.

+Use your *signals*.
-Remember that you have 2 signals for the AEA JOE and 10 signal for the European Job Market (need to puit links) The common advice here is that you send a signal where your committee does not know anyone AND that you think there is a chance they will hire you
+Remember that you have 2 signals for the #link("https://www.aeaweb.org/joe/signal")[AEA JOE] and 10 signal for the #link("https://www.europeanjobmarketofeconomists.org/job-listings")[EJME].
+The common advice here is that you send a signal where your committee does not know anyone AND that you think there is a chance they will hire you
 In other words, do not waste your signals in MIT, Harvard, Chicago, or top in EU However, I don't know if they did anything for me.
-No institutions I sent my signals to invited me to interview
+No institutions I sent my signals to invited me to interview, which is either I send the wrong signals or they don't care that much about them.

-== Waiting

-RESIT the urge to check EconJobRumors!
-You will cave at one point, but note that because of the anonimity there is no way to verify the claims So usually what happens is that a small rumors starts to spiral out of control with plenty of anxious candidates in the discussion

-#link("https://www.aeaweb.org/econtrack")[Econtrack] is a resource to keep track of the AEA JOE listing, but it's not a complete or good tracker
-HOWEVER, do not trust any updates without the check "verified by an official of this institution" Then any person with an account can update the status of a job to interviews, when in reality they are still processing applications

-In contrast, I feel like the status from the EJM is more reliable You did not get an interview when the status changes to "Interview scheduling completed" That said, I do think that if you see "Scheduling interviews" and have not received an inteview invitation, there is a high prob. you did not make the cut
-Note that not all position use the EJM for interviews and some post might be "Reviewing applications" indefinetly

-I started to recieve rejections in mid-November as you can see in @week_status.
-Most positions will not give you any news.
-So if you get to mid-December and the application target deadline has long passed, it is likely that you did not make it to the interview stage.
-In my case, 92% of all my applications did not receive any updates.
+That said, #link("https://david-schindler.de/")[David Schindler] has stated that European institutions do pay attention to signals.

+On the EJM you can link a 1‑minute JMP spiel; I uploaded one and it received about 60 views (roughly 40 from the EJM platform).
+That exposure generated some engagement and the exercise forced me to refine and rehearse a concise 1‑minute presentation, which is valuable practice for interviews.#footnote[A viewer appreciated that the video connected to my AI methodology.]

 #figure(caption: "Weekly Status", placement: auto)[
-  #image("figs/weekly_status.png", width: 80%)
+  #image("figs/weekly_status.png", width: 90%)
   #fig_notes(width: 90%)[
     The count limit is set to 25 to emphasize the small activity/updates received.
 The total number of applications is 250+.
     ]
 ] <week_status>

+== Waiting

+Resist the urge to check EconJobRumors!
+You might cave once, but anonymous posts cannot be verified, and small rumours often spiral out of control, amplifying anxiety among candidates.
+Focus instead on reliable sources and your own preparations.

+#link("https://www.aeaweb.org/econtrack")[Econtrack] can be a useful aggregator for AEA JOE listings, but it is incomplete and sometimes unreliable because any user can change a job's status.
+Do not treat its updates as definitive unless an entry is explicitly "verified by an official of this institution".
+Use Econtrack for convenience, but keep your own tracker with links and timestamps and confirm key updates from institutional sources before acting on them.

+In my experience the EJM status updates tend to be relatively reliable and can give you a useful signal about where a search stands.
+For example, when a job shows #highlight(fill: rgb("#f41116"), top-edge: 1em)[#text(fill: white)["Interview scheduling completed"]] status it usually means the committee has moved to arranging interviews; if you see that status and have not received an invitation, there is a high probability you did not make the cut.
+Conversely, a visible #highlight(fill: rgb("#d52b8c"), top-edge: 1em)[#text(fill: white)["Scheduling interviews"]] without an invitation is likewise a strong signal you did not make the cut.

+That said, platforms vary and not every position uses EJM for scheduling or status updates.
+Some postings remain in #highlight(fill: rgb("#0e1fed"), top-edge: 1em)[#text(fill: white)["Reviewing applications"]] for long periods, and does not necessarily imply imminent they will send interview invites soon.
+As an example, i received a postdoc interview invite from an institution whose EJM status remained in #highlight(fill: rgb("#0e1fed"), top-edge: 1em)[#text(fill: white)["Reviewing applications"]] until January.
+Because of these differences, the most reliable information is to ask if your advisor if they have a *close connection* in the institution and is willing to ask around.

+I started to recieve rejections in mid-November as you can see in @week_status.
+Most positions will not give you any news.
+So if you get to mid-December and the application target deadline has long passed, it is likely that you did not make it to the interview stage.
+In my case, 92% of all my applications did not receive any updates.

+_What is you don't hear anything after mid-December?_
+In the 2025-26 cycle, the #link("https://www.europeanjobmarketofeconomists.org/about-ejme")[European Job Market for Economists (EJME)] urged departments to conduct virtual interviews between December 15 and December 18.
+The #link("https://www.aeaweb.org/news/guidance-25-26-job-market-sept-2-2025")[AEA JOE Committee] recommended that interviews should be held after December 3, when the signal went out.
+Therefore, it is likely you did not make it to the interview stage in this first round.
+This does not mean that you are doomed!

+There are 3 reasons why you can still have a chance.
+First, the timeline is a little different for postdoc positions.
+Some might want to wait for the AP positions to finish their matching, so they can pick from the remaining candidates.
+They have the incentive to do this since in general an offer from a AP position is more attractive than a postdoc.
+Second, some institutions also more later in the market.
+These departments have a similar incentive as postdocs, since an offer from a higher ranked institution is more attractive.
+Third, there is a #link("https://www.aeaweb.org/joe/scramble/")[market scramble] where unmatched institutions and candidates can find each other in March.
+Remember that you need to register to participate in the scramble so be on the lookout for the registration dates.#footnote[For the year 2025, the registration for both institutions and candidates was March 6-12.]

 #pagebreak()

 = Interviews

-I got my first interview invite at the end of November for an AP position in LATAM.
+I got my first interview invite at the end of November for an Assistant Professor (AP) position in LATAM.
 By December 12 I have received 5 interview invites (2 AP, 2 Postdoc, 1 Consulting).

-In the 2025-26 cycle, the #link("https://www.europeanjobmarketofeconomists.org/about-ejme")[European Job Market for Economists (EJME)] urged departments to conduct virtual interviews between December 15 and December 18.
-Between this time I did not receive any interview invites from the EU, ...
+That means that only 5 out of my 272 applications (1.8%) resulted in an interview.
+#footnote[This is way bellow the rate reported by #link("https://www.nber.org/papers/w20654")[McFall et. al. (2015)] where thye find people interview for 10-20% of the positions they apply to.
+However, their 80% of their sample comes from a top 50 institutions, pre-COVID times, and with a booming academic job market.]
+Almost all of my interviews virtually in December before the holiday break (before December $18^("th")$).

 == Common Structure

-Assistant professor:
+*_Assistant professor:_* ($n=2$)
 + Talk about yout JMP (10mins)
 + Research Agenda (10mins)
 + Teaching Philosophy (5mins)
 + Why our department?
 (5mins)

-Postdocs:
+*_Postdocs:_* ($n=2$)
 + Talk about yout JMP (10mins)
 + Research Agenda in relations to project (5mins)
 + What skill can you bring to the proposed projects (10mins)
 + Why our project?
 (5mins)

-Apparently Industry jobs vary quite a lot depending on the firm (e.g. consulting or data-scince). #link("linkedin.com/in/mohsen-foroughifar-800350266")[Mohsen Foroughifar] put it best when talking about the Marketing Academic Job in his #link("https://www.linkedin.com/posts/mohsen-foroughifar-800350266_marketing-academic-job-market-post-5-activity-7406439233487433728-i2yI?utm_source=share&utm_medium=member_desktop&rcm=ACoAACEMbI8BtSc1yt88uuZBJ3Mj2fUPJCm4HEU")[LinkedIn post].
+*_Industry interviews_*vary quite a lot depending on the firm (e.g. consulting or data-scince). #link("linkedin.com/in/mohsen-foroughifar-800350266")[Mohsen Foroughifar] put it best when talking about the Marketing Academic Job in his #link("https://www.linkedin.com/posts/mohsen-foroughifar-800350266_marketing-academic-job-market-post-5-activity-7406439233487433728-i2yI?utm_source=share&utm_medium=member_desktop&rcm=ACoAACEMbI8BtSc1yt88uuZBJ3Mj2fUPJCm4HEU")[LinkedIn post].

-In my experience with #link("https://www.analysisgroup.com/")[Analysis Group], they were more interested in the econometric techniques and how I defended them than I expected.
+In my experience interviewing with #link("https://www.analysisgroup.com/")[Analysis Group], they focused more on econometric techniques and on how I defended them than I had expected; in other words, they were stricter about technical skills than I anticipated.
 My first-round interview followed this structure:

   + Talk about yout JMP (15mins)